gjvc/sbedecoder/README.md

 Install
 -------

-The sbedecoder project is available on PyPI:
+The tinysbe project is available on PyPI:

-    pip install sbedecoder
+    pip install tinysbe

 If you are installing from source: